-National Policy Planning Framework (13) paragraph 110 applies.
-Local Plan Policy (14) COM 9 applies
+National Policy Planning Framework (13) paragraph 105(e),108 and 110(e) apply.
+Local Plan Policy (14) COM 7 and COM 9 apply.

-This policy makes adequate provision at the design stage for electric vehicle charging points to be integrated into vehicle parking spaces in all new build development; a proposal which has received significant majority public support in a recent survey (11, 36).
+This policy makes provision at the design stage for adequate electric vehicle charging points to be integrated into vehicle parking spaces in all new build development; a proposal which has received significant majority public support in a recent survey (11, 36).
 This will help to ensure that new properties are designed ready for the planned switchover from fossil fuel, in line with UK Government policy, as set out in its 'Road to Zero Strategy'.